ovh/docs/pages/public_cloud/containers_orchestration/managed_rancher_service/import-existing-kubernetes/guide.en-asia.md

 #### Importing an existing Kubernetes cluster

 For organizations with pre-existing Kubernetes clusters, Rancher simplifies integration.
-Import your clusters seamlessly, wherever they are deployed, allowing Rancher to take over the management responsibilities.
+Import your clusters seamlessly, wherever they're deployed, and let Rancher take over management responsibilities.
 This process facilitates the transition to Rancher without disrupting your existing infrastructure.

 You can refer to the official Rancher documentation on how to [Register Existing Cluster](https://ranchermanager.docs.rancher.com/how-to-guides/new-user-guides/kubernetes-clusters-in-rancher-setup/register-existing-clusters).